asjadnaqvi/DiD/docs/reading/04_resources.md

 Matheus Facure (2023).
 [Causal Inference for the Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html).

 ---

 ## Blogs and notes

+The blogs are sort of listed in terms of relevance.
+At least the first five entries can be considered as recommendations:

+Scott Cunningham's [Scott's Mixtape Substack](https://causalinf.substack.com/) is probably the best place on the internet for current discussions on DiD innovations.

+Beatriz Gietner's [DiD Digest](https://substack.com/@diddigest) has some really amazing in depth entries on the mechanisms behind recent DiD innovations.

+Pedro Sant'Anna has shared a comprehensive list of [DiD resources](https://psantanna.com/did-resources/) on his personal website.

+Jonathan Roth has shared a comprehensive list of [DiD resources](https://www.jonathandroth.com/did-resources/) on his personal website.

+Christine Cai has a [working document](https://christinecai.github.io/PublicGoods/applied_micro_methods.pdf) which lists recent papers using different methods including DiDs.

+Carlos Mendez has a post on [DiD in R](https://carlos-mendez.org/post/r_did/).

 Matteo Courthoud.
 [Medium blog on Causal inference](https://medium.com/@matteo.courthoud)